 The Fisher Center lab at The Rockefeller University is one of the largest and most modern scientific facilities in the world dedicated to solving the puzzle of Alzheimer’s disease.
-Our founding director is Nobel Laureate and neuroscientist Paul Greengard.
-He and his world-renowned team at the Fisher Center are leading the way to find a cure for Alzheimer’s disease.

 Philanthropists Zachary Fisher and David Rockefeller joined forces to establish the Fisher Center with the singular mission of finding a cure for Alzheimer’s disease through scientific discovery.
 The Center opened shortly after Zachary Fisher’s wife was diagnosed with Alzheimer’s.
 His dream was to help discover the cure so others would not have to suffer through the ravages of this disease that he and his wife had to.